fabiospampinato/vscode-search-open-all-results/readme.md

 This extension will loop through all the available search results and open the respective files.

-There isn't really a proper API for implementing this, therefor the way this works is a bit hacky, you might find some bugs with it.
-Try to use this on search queries that produce 1, or very few, results per file.
+There isn't really a proper API for implementing this, therefore the way this works is a bit hacky and you might find some bugs with it.
+Try to use this on search queries that produce one, or very few, results per file.

 ## Install